Music of ancient Rome

 The music of ancient Rome was a part of Roman culture from the earliest of times.
 Songs (carmen) were an integral part of almost every social occasion.
 The Secular Ode of Horace, for instance, was commissioned by Augustus and performed by a mixed children's choir at the Secular Games in 17 BC.
 Music was customary at funerals, and the tibia (Greek aulos), a woodwind instrument, was played at sacrifices to ward off ill influences.
 Under the influence of ancient Greek theory, music was thought to reflect the orderliness of the cosmos, and was associated particularly with mathematics and knowledge.

 Etruscan music had an early influence on that of the Romans.
 During the Imperial period, Romans carried their music to the provinces, while traditions of Asia Minor, North Africa, and Gaul became a part of Roman culture.

 Music accompanied public spectacles, events in the arena, and was part of the performing art form called pantomimus, an early form of story ballet that combined expressive dancing, instrumental music, and a sung libretto.

 History

 Ancient Roman music and singing originated from Etruscan music, and then Ancient Greek music.
 During its early history, it was mostly used for military purposes.
 According to Cicero, Roman musical tradition was adapted during the reign of Numa Pompilius.
+The Greek philosopher and mathematician Pythagoras was able to find the first 7 pitches in a scale and this knowledge carried over into the Roman Empire.